Charles E W Bean, Diaries, AWM38 3DRL 606/40/1 - February - March 1916 - Part 4

 or inquiry after it, so Butler

-easy job for the Turk as it
+easy job for / Turk as it

-looks."
-I sd to White
+looked".
+I sd to White x

-"Thats what I argued at
+"That's what I argued at

-time," he sd.
+/ time," he sd.
 "He had to

-know not merely that we
+know not merely tt we

 were going but when we

-were going; I asked
+were going; & I asked

 myself - in spite of all